 ES students wear PE uniforms to school on the day they have PE classes.
 MS and HS students must change into their PE uniforms and back into their polos for their next class.

 For school supplies, we advise you to wait before purchasing any items prior to your arrival but your children are welcome to bring your own.
 Please note however that:

 Transportation to and from school

-Over half of the student population resides in the Nichada Thani housing estate which is where ISB is located.
+Half of the student population resides in the Nichada Thani housing estate which is where ISB is located.
 Many of these students have the wonderful option to come to school on foot, on their bicycles, or be driven to school in a family golf cart or car.
 This short commute to school is very safe for children to complete on their own as the roads in Nichada Thani are monitored by guards at all times.
 Please note that helmets are required for all students, parents, and ISB employees who wish to ride their bicycles onto campus.

 If you are using your family car to send your child(ren) to school, please obtain a car sticker by completing this application form.
 You will be contacted to pick up the sticker(s), once they are ready.
 Usually after 2-3 school days.
 Please feel free to check the progress of your vehicle sticker by contacting Khun Wan at email@example.com or 02 9635 800 Ext.
 7737.

 For families living outside of Nichada Thani: ISB utilizes Montri Bus Company.
 Students are picked up from their residences each morning and are offered departure times from school in the afternoon which accommodate the school-sponsored after-school activities and sports programs.
 Not sure where to live downtown?
 Take a look at our map to see where the buses pick up and drop off the students.
 It is important to note that the bus schedule does not accommodate the schedules of all of the community activities.